 Access of forwarded variable

-Array accessed out of bounds
+Array access out of bounds with a conditions

 Char literal compared with pointer.